 And so much more.
 You can install pixels (small pieces of code) on your website to continue tracking which specific Facebook users convert to customers.

 This will impact your marketing as a whole, not just on Facebook.

 To get even more data, you can go to your Facebook business page and click “insights” along the Cpanel.

 This will give you more demographic data and data on the posts you’ve made.
 After you’ve made several posts, analyze them and see if certain types of posts or Facebook advertising campaigns have higher engagement.

 If so, start posting more about those topics.

 Here’s an in-depth guide to using insights data.

 The other side of Facebook is Facebook advertising.

-If you try to grow a page purely through organic posting and interaction, it will be painfully slow.
-It was possible in the past, but these days, organic is not enough.
+It will be painfully slow if you try to grow a page purely through organic posting and interaction.
+It was possible in the past, but organic is not enough these days.